Tianxiang-C/ctx/content/en/project/wes-sex-roles/index.md

 ---
-title: "Examining Appearance Pressures and Comparisons as Correlates of Drive for Muscularity and Thinness-Oriented Disordered Eating in Chinese Heterosexual Men and Women: Testing an Integrated Model"
+title: "Examining Appearance Pressures, Thinness and Muscularity Internalizations, and Social Comparisons as Correlates of Drive for Muscularity and Thinness-Oriented Disordered Eating in Chinese Heterosexual Men and Women: Testing an Integrated Model"
 tags:
-- Preprint
+- Journal Article
 categories:
 - body image
 - drive for muscularity